 “Our gut make up is determined to some extent by genes, lifestyle, history of disease and current diet,” says Dr Morris.
 “Based on recent laboratory research, it seems that eating prebiotic-rich and high fibre foods and cutting out sugar, saturated fats and alcohol for at least 20 consecutive weeks is, right now, a good way to properly balance your gut bacteria.
 It was also found that enriching the diet with flavones was effective.”

 Dietitian Charlene Grosse recommends including prebiotic foods in your diet - to provide fuel for the good bacteria in your bowel - that also happen to include flavones.
 “These include onion, garlic, inulin, wheat, Jerusalem artichoke, chicory and bananas.”
-And if you want to add fermented foods to help encourage good bacteria, add, “yoghurt, kefir, kumbucha, miso soup, saukraut and tempeh,” she says.
+And if you want to add fermented foods to help encourage good bacteria, add, “yoghurt, kefir, kombucha, miso soup, sauerkraut and tempeh,” she says.

 All of these, when made using traditional methods, can be rich in helpful bacteria.

-In the first episode of Trust Me, I'm a Doctor season 6, Dr Michael Mosley and Dr Saleyha Ahsan examine whether eating taking a supplement, consuming a fermented dairy drink or eating foods high in inulin is better at encouraging a healthier gut flora, and whether commercially-produced or alternative probiotics are better.
+In the first episode of Trust Me, I'm a Doctor season 6, Dr Michael Mosley and Dr Saleyha Ahsan examine whether eating taking a supplement, consuming a fermented dairy drink or eating foods high in insulin is better at encouraging a healthier gut flora and whether commercially-produced or alternative probiotics are better.